codedbychavez/javascript-testing/README.md

-# javascript-testing-with-jasmine
+# javascript-testing
-Taking a peek into code testing with jasmine
+Taking a peek into code testing with Jest